wandb/docugen/README.md

 1. Run `pip install --upgrade git+git://github.com/wandb/client.git@<commit_id>`
 to install the version of`wandb` you wish to document.
 2. Run `python generate.py --commit_id <commit_id>` to create the documentation.
-Make sure to use the entire hash, not just a prefix -- it's used to create URLs.
+Make sure to use a full hash or tag -- it's used to create URLs.
 3. Move the generated documentation into a local copy of [the repository for the GitBook](https://www.github.com/).